Русский

 Among the main signs of menopause after 40, which appear first, are the following:

-• Symptoms of menopause and the main stages of the physiological state Hot flashes, sweating.
+• Hot flashes, sweating.
 Hot flashes are the first signs of menopause, which 75-85% of women experience.
 Hormonal changes in the body during menopause affect thermoregulation processes.
 As a result of changes in hormonal levels during menopause, a woman may suddenly experience bouts of fever, which usually last several minutes and go away on their own.
 The mechanism of their occurrence is associated with the effect of estrogens on the hypothalamus, which contains the thermoregulation center that controls the processes of retaining heat by the body.
 When the amount of estrogen decreases during menopause, signals are sent to the hypothalamus that the body is overheating, which results in increased sweating and dilation of peripheral blood vessels.
 At such moments, the woman’s face and neck turn red, beads of sweat appear on the skin, the heartbeat quickens, dizziness, nausea and weakness may be present.
 At the end of the attack, profuse cold sweat may appear, accompanied by trembling.

 • Heart rhythm disturbances during menopause.
 Tachycardia during menopause is caused by a decrease in estrogen levels, which normally affects the maintenance of normal functioning of the cardiovascular system.